tdbeattie/tech-exercise/docs/slides/content/pet-battle-lightning-talk.md

-#### Together we will create a foundation of technology to support our continuous journey
+#### Together we will explore a foundation of technology to support our continuous journey